Anugrah-Singh11/Portfolio/README.md

 ## How to Run the Projects

 Each project folder contains a detailed README file with instructions on how to replicate the analysis.
 You can explore the code, datasets, and findings in each project folder.

-## About Me

-I am a passionate data analyst with experience in various industries, including retail, e-commerce, and customer insights.
-I am proficient in Python, SQL, data visualization, and statistical analysis.
-Feel free to reach out to me via email [email@example.com] for collaboration or inquiries.

 ## Connect with Me